garrandall/popular-music-data/tracks/nut-rocker-b--bumble-the-stingers.md

   ranking_list: Billboard Hot 100
   start_date: '1962-05-12'
 ---
-My Name is Tim and im going Home
+My Name is Tim and I'm going Home
-My Name is Tim and im going Home
+My Name is Tim and I'm going Home
-My Name is Tim and im going Home
+My Name is Tim and I'm going Home
-My Name is Tim and im going Home
+My Name is Tim and I'm going Home
-My Name is Tim and im going Home
+My Name is Tim and I'm going Home
-My Name is Tim and im going
+My Name is Tim and I'm going
 Homme
 My name is Tim and get getting drunk
 My name is Tim and get getting drunk